ptitSeb/warsow-pandora/README.md

 For the Pandora version, I used some Hardwired modif in the Makefile

-For more info on the OpenPandora go here: http://boards.openpandora.org/ Specific thread for Return to Castle Wolfenstein on the OpenPandora here: http://boards.openpandora.org/index.php/topic/13997-return-to-castle-wolfenstein/
+For more info on the OpenPandora go here: http://boards.openpandora.org/ Specific thread for Warsow on the OpenPandora here: http://boards.openpandora.org/topic/17921-warsow/